 Number of inbound links

-What this means is that your website should have people linking to it, this promotes your website as an authority in a certain area.
+What this means is that your website should have other websites linking to it.
+This promotes your website as an authority in a certain area.
 However, the types of links and how you obtain them need to be carefully managed.

 Quality of inbound links

-Don’t go asking for links off of loads of websites and businesses, it could do have the opposite effect and could seriously damage the reputation of your website.
-For example, if an adult website links to your website, your search result will drop, however, if reputable sources such as the BBC link to your website, your search result may rise the rankings
+Don’t go asking for links from lots of websites and businesses.
+This could seriously damage the reputation of your website.
+For example, if an adult website links to your website, your search result will drop.
+However, if reputable sources such as the BBC link to your website, your search result may raise the rankings

 Around 60% of total clicks on Google were from mobile last year, and if your website isn’t mobile responsive, a search engine is likely to not be favourable.